-Trade Receivables: As given under Current assets and non-current assets (excluding unbilled Receivables and Receivables not due, if any) without any adjustment of advance shown in advances.
+Trade Receivables: As given under current assets and non-current assets (excluding unbilled Receivables, if any) without any adjustment of advance shown in advances.

 Revenue from Operations: As given in Incomes of Statement of Profit and Loss without any adjustment.